 Technical validation solution

 Technical validation of data is required at different stages of the conversion process as a control mechanism for each point of change or movement of information to ensure correctness, validity and quality of the data.
 Technical validations are typically programmed and automated (where feasible) using ETL tools and scripts.
-The criteria for technical validations are typically quantitative (record counts, load statistics) and is performed comprehensively across all data objects in-scope in the ETL cycles.
-Segregated across 3 hops(H1,H2 and H3) which is showcased here is the high-level data conversion flow.
+The criteria for technical validations are typically quantitative (record counts, load statistics) and are performed comprehensively across all data objects in-scope in the ETL cycles.
+Segregated across 3 hops(H1,H2 and H3), the data validation activities are carried out by different teams as showcased below in the high-level data conversion flow.

 Validating the accuracy and usefulness of the converted data requires collaboration between both the technical and the functional teams.
 The Data Conversion project team is responsible for monitoring the accuracy and integrity of data at each point in the conversion process.
 Technical validation reports will be produced outlining any data that was dropped or unable to be loaded and also be used as input into data cleansing activities needed in source or transformation process: